 8. Have fun

 We all have to make money.
 That’s the system we live in.
 But it’s incredibly healthy to play and experiment without an end game.
-By simply doing, the most surprising things can happen.
-I have numerous private Whatsapp groups in which certain friends and I mess around, create characters, mini-projects that sometimes fall by the wayside, but often grow into something interesting without a final outcome and the pressures of a commercial brief.
+By merely doing, the most surprising things can happen.
+I have numerous private Whatsapp groups in which certain friends and I mess around, create characters, mini-projects that sometimes fall by the wayside, but often grow into something interesting without an outcome and the pressures of a commercial brief.

 9. Lead from the front

-It’s so easy and very common for people to work on too many projects they feel nothing for, have no real creative engagement with and in doing so lose the love for their work.
-Then it becomes very easy to feel disillusioned and question your own ability.
-Sometimes a job must be abandoned, a portfolio revamped, a new direction taken and it’s never easy, but ultimately, all of us are in charge of our direction.
+It’s so easy and widespread for people to work on too many projects they feel nothing for, have no real creative engagement with and in doing so lose the love for their work.
+Then it becomes straightforward to feel disillusioned and question your ability.
+Sometimes a job must be abandoned, a portfolio revamped, a new direction is taken, and it’s never easy, but ultimately, all of us are in charge of our path.
 Remember that.

 10. Respect and demand respect

 Without doubt, my greatest projects and favourite working relationships have been the ones where the client and I treat each other with mutual respect.
-I’m a freelancer, so I often work with bigger agencies, with people who are in lofty positions of power in their day-to-day work.
+I’m a freelancer, so I often work with more prominent agencies, with people who are in lofty positions of power in their day-to-day work.

 I’ve been guilty, particularly in my early years, of being so grateful for paid work that I would beg submissively at the feet of any client, putting myself out to serve their unfair needs.
 But as time has gone by, I am not afraid to state my terms of working together or question a brief or idea that I felt could be better.